PositiveSumData/NationalOralHealthDataPortal/Data/HeadStart/README.md

 Head Start PIR reports are available for download for free from the Head Start website.
 Researchers must first request a username and login to the database enterprise system by [emailing Head Start directly](https://eclkc.ohs.acf.hhs.gov/data-ongoing-monitoring/article/program-information-report-pir).
 Approval usually comes within a few hours.
 Once a username and password is set, users can [log-in](https://hses.ohs.acf.hhs.gov/pir/).
 Users are then able to query for particular records by region, state, grantee, or program.
 Full annual downloads are also available for all years 2008-2019.

-#### Data use agreements
+#### Data USe

-Positive Sum did not come across an explicit user agreement in obtaining Head Start PIR files, nor are there warnings in the [user guide](https://eclkc.ohs.acf.hhs.gov/sites/default/files/pdf/no-search/pir-reports-user-guide.pdf).
+Positive Sum did not come across an explicit user agreement in obtaining Head Start PIR files, nor are there instructions in the [user guide](https://eclkc.ohs.acf.hhs.gov/sites/default/files/pdf/no-search/pir-reports-user-guide.pdf).
 There is cautionary language at the log-in screen making users aware they are entering a government system and may be monitored.

 ## Original Data Structure